 As an Australian with ancestors in the Netherlands and British Isles, my family, my friends and I are firmly rooted in a cultural entity commonly known as “the west.”
 This definition generally refers to Australia, New Zealand, Canada, the United States and countries in western Europe.
 While not all my friends and family are entirely… Continue reading The United States Is Not A Western Country.
 Here’s Why.

 If it isn't already, the village of Santa Ana will soon be absorbed into Mexico City.
 It overlooks the metropolis from a hillside above what by night becomes a terrestrial galaxy pooled on the floor of the Valle de Mexico, lapping at the foothills around the patches of darkness that betray the high places.
-Agustín Melo lives… Continue reading Agustín the returned illegal immigrant
+Agustín Melo lives… Continue reading Agustín, The Migrant Who Returned

 Kilometres: 5783 New states: 2 Countries ridden from end to end: 0.9999999999 I've neglected this blog for a while, so I apologise in advance.
 This is going to be a long'n.
 For a while I'd been kind of obsessed with the idea of riding through a desert to chase vague visions of heat, dust and… Continue reading Tehachapi – San Diego: Detour to the Desert